• Skip to primary navigation

 Notes

-Low FODMAP Servings: One serving of this recipe contains low FODMAP amounts of ingredients.
+Low FODMAP Serving: One serving of this recipe contains low FODMAP amounts of ingredients.
 Please refer to the Monash University FODMAP app for more information on specific serving sizes.

 Brown Rice: To save time, try instant brown rice (like Minute) or frozen steamable rice (like Birdseye Steamfresh).
 Add extra flavor by cooking instant brown rice in low FODMAP broth instead of water, or by adding lime juice and cilantro to cooked brown rice.